SamuraiDestroy/linuxMac/README.md

 If the program asks for your password, enter your user password (the one you use to enter your computer).

-It's recommended to not download the zsh file direct from the repo as it may be an unstable development version.
+It's recommended to not download the zsh file direct from the repo as it will likely be an unstable development version.

 ## What does this script do?
 This script installs linux onto your mac, with a single click (and some typing in your password).
 It is not a virus (please trust us here).

 ## Supported Linux distros
 ### Intel
 Currently none.
+Likely won't be added for a while.
 ### Apple Silicon
 Please note that the script currently does not work on M4 CPUs.

-Fedora is the only implemented distro as of the 10th of January, 2025.
+- Fedora

+More distros to be fully implemented in the future.

 ## TODO list